peytoncordero/DRI25/html-css.md

     - command-line:
         description: (Required) This workshop makes reference to concepts from the Command Line workshop, in particular, in creating new folders and files, as well as moving around in file directories.
 Completing the Command Line workshop will make you more comfortable with working with HTML/CSS.
         required: true

-    - installations: Visual Studio Code (recommended)
+installations:
+    - visual-studio-code:
-        description: You can use any plain text editor, but for our purposes [Visual Studio Code](https://code.visualstudio.com/) ("VS Code") will be used.
+        description: (Recommended) You can use any plain text editor, but for our purposes [Visual Studio Code](https://code.visualstudio.com/) ("VS Code") will be used.

 readings:
     - "[Introduction: Promises and Perils of Digital History](http://chnm.gmu.edu/digitalhistory/introduction/)"